 Through the P.H.D.
 Project we have been able to secure multiple prescription medication drug drop boxes in the south Miami-Dade community.
 Properly disposing of unused, unwanted or expired medication is just one way of preventing misuse/abuse.
 Since obtaining the drop boxes in 2018, we have collected over 140 pounds of medication.
-We have also been able to partner with the Florida National Guard Counterdrug Program, Homestead Police Department and Miami-Dade County Police Department to participate in two DEA National Prescription Drug Take Back Day events.
+We have also been able to partner with the Florida National Guard Counterdrug Program, Homestead Police Department and Miami-Dade County Police Department to participate in three DEA National Prescription Drug Take Back Day events.

 Do you know about the Opioid Epidemic and the impact it has had on Florida?